 Best HTC Phones Android Central 2021

-Best overall: HTC U12+Staff pick
+- Best overall: HTC U20 5G (2020)

-Best budget phone: HTC U11 Life
+Best budget phone: HTC Desire 20 Pro (2020)

-Phones that held up surprisingly well
+Phones that hold up surprisingly well

-HTC may not be the mobile giant it used to be, but that doesn't mean its phones aren't still fantastic for die-hard fans and casual users alike.
-The U12+ was a high-spec phone when it was released in 2018, and despite a somewhat rough launch with problematic buttons, software updates have since made it a great flagship with a fairly modern build of Android 9 Pie.
+HTC may not be the mobile giant it used to be, but that doesn't mean its phones aren't still good for die-hard fans and casual users alike.
+The U20 is the closest thing we've seen to a flagship in years, packing 5G support, relatively powerful specs, and a huge 5000mAh battery.

 We may earn a commission for purchases using our links.
 Learn more.